Catherine Zeta Jones

 Born and raised in Swansea, Zeta-Jones aspired to be an actress from a young age.
 As a child, she played roles in the West End productions of the musicals Annie and Bugsy Malone.
 She studied musical theatre at the Arts Educational Schools, London, and made her stage breakthrough with a leading role in a 1987 production of 42nd Street.
 Her screen debut came in the unsuccessful French-Italian film 1001 Nights (1990), and went on to find greater success as a regular in the British television series The Darling Buds of May (1991–1993).
 Dismayed at being typecast as the token pretty girl in British films, Zeta-Jones relocated to Los Angeles.
 She established herself in Hollywood with roles that highlighted her sex appeal, such as in the action film The Mask of Zorro (1998) and the heist film Entrapment (1999).

 Aside from acting, Zeta-Jones is a brand endorser and supports various charitable causes.
-Her struggle with depression and bipolar II disorder has been well documented by the media.
+Her experience with depression and bipolar II disorder has been well documented by the media.
 She is married to actor Michael Douglas, with whom she has two children.

 Biography from the Wikipedia article Catherine Zeta-Jones.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.